-There are six of us – all volunteers.
-Between us we have decades of experience in volunteering, travel and tourism, education and business.
+We are all volunteers.
+Between us we have decades of experience in volunteering,community support programmes,education, travel and tourism and business.
 Our skills and experience are complemented by those of our local partners – together we offer truly responsible and ethical volunteer opportunities.

 Sallie is co-founder and programme director.
 She works on an ongoing basis with local people to build meaningful volunteer programmes.

 Sallie‘s volunteer experience includes work in The Gambia, coincidentally at the same time as Harold was working there on national tourism guidelines (meet Harold below).
 Their fortunate meeting and subsequent discussions led them to pursue a better way to serve local communities and volunteers.